 We are currently at the early stages of drawing up our proposals, and we will take access into account when we develop detailed designs.

 In line with the feedback received from the local community at the previous consultation, the redevelopment will celebrate the unique culture, heritage and identity of Hailsham, and provide an improved setting for the many Listed Buildings in the area.

 The previous consultation sought the views of the local community on their aims and aspirations for Hailsham, and that feedback was taken by the project team to help create three masterplan options for the town centre.
 We are now looking to hear back on which masterplan options people prefer.

-When the consultation closes on 14th March, the project team will collate all of the feedback given and use this to create a further masterplan option based on the responses given.
+Now that the consultation has closed, the project team is collating all of the feedback given and using this to create a preferred masterplan option based on the responses.
 The Hailsham Aspires Project Sponsor Board will then agree a preferred masterplan option that will be put to Wealden District Council formally for confirmation.

 After a preferred masterplan option has been selected, the Council will look to find a development partner to help bring the masterplan proposals forward.